osinfra-io/terraform-google-project/README.md

 ### 🔍 Tests

 You'll need to be a member of the [platform-contributors](https://groups.google.com/a/osinfra.io/g/platform-contributors) Google Group to run the tests.
-This group manages access to Testing/Sandbox folder in the resource hierarchy.
+This group manages access to the resource hierarchy's `Testing/Sandbox` folder.
 You can request access to this group by opening an issue [here](https://github.com/osinfra-io/google-cloud-hierarchy/issues/new?assignees=&labels=enhancement&projects=&template=add-update-identity-group.yml&title=Add+or+update+identity+group).

 ```none
 bundle install